Destinations Greece The Cyclades Mykonos

 Sailing day · Rhenia + Delos combo

-The half-day sailing trip that pairs the UNESCO Delos site with a swim at the uninhabited Rhenia islet (the largest, quietest swim cove in the Cyclades after the Sarakiniko Milos system).
-Small-boat operators leave from Mykonos Old Port and Tourlos; six-passenger gozzo trips around €250/person, group catamarans €120.
-Skip the 50-passenger party boats.
+The half-day sailing trip that pairs the UNESCO Delos site with a swim off the uninhabited Rhenia islet — one of the quietest swim stops in this part of the Cyclades.
+Small-boat operators leave from Mykonos Old Port and Tourlos; the small six-passenger gozzo trips cost more per head than the group catamarans, and both beat the 50-passenger party boats.
+Skip those.

 Small boat onlyFrom Old Port or TourlosPair with Delos